simonefalvo/wlcount/README.md

     11 | 2
 ---------------
 ```
-And on the server(worker) side you should have an output like this:
+on the server(worker) side you should have an output like this:
 ```
 22867 :  mapping..
 22869 :  mapping..